clostra/newnode/docs/dcdn-spec.md

 When an injector first injects the object, it starts sending it before it has seen the whole thing, and so the signature cannot be sent at the beginning where headers normally go.
-The injector SHOULD send the X-Sign header (footer?) with a last empty chunk then.
-The client MAY issue a HEAD request for the same URL right after the GET to obtain the X-Sign header in that way.
-The injector MUST retain X-Sign mapping so that it can answer the HEAD request.
+The injector SHOULD send the X-Sign header as a trailed with a last empty chunk then.

 When two peers are exchanging data, they have to open two separate connections to send data in each direction.
 This is pretty silly